OFFLlNE/100-days-of-code/log.md

 **Today's Progress**:

 Got Calculator fully functional with my buttons
+Later in the day started small Game project

 **Thoughts**
 Finally, on the last second I figured out how to fix one of the last bugs I managed to find.
 Otherwise this is now fully functional.
 At some point I went out to see how there are some other React Hooks calculators done, but they had a bug as well so I just tried and continued brainstorming on my own Calculator.
 Pretty happy with it.
 Next up Styles, Tests and proper TypeScript return types

+Wanted to see if I will be able to create a tower defense game in JS.
+A little scared of the pathfinding and collision detection, but I will give it a try!

 ### Day 7: January 28 2021